 Next up the cheese and wine pairings – hooray! – which kick off with the estate’s Multi-Vintage (that’s non-vintage to us lay people) a combination of Chardonnay & Pinot.
 Our verdict?
 Frankly delicious.
 Paired with Plaw Hatch Sussex Mature cheese, even better.
-The next combo – a Bacchus with Alsop & Walker Brie –wouldn’t usually be my thing but it feels indulgent and special, so much so that now I’m visualising it on the table at Christmas.
+The next combo – a Bacchus with Alsop & Walker Brie –wouldn’t usually be my thing but it feels indulgent and special, so much so that now I’m visualising it on the table at my next dinner party.
 Third in line, Sandstone Ridge is a chardonnay blend paired with Swiss cheese.
 We like this one so much that we buy a bottle.
 It proves a winner with friends too when we serve it a BBQ later that evening.
 My personal top of the quaffs is the 40 Vermouth.
 I’d been looking forward to trying this one and it doesn’t disappoint.
 Yum, yum and more yum.

 And the quaffing doesn’t end here.
 Pre-picnic lunch everyone gets to choose their preferred tipple to take along.
 We plumped for a rose to quaff with our vegan basket – a real humdinger bursting with falafel, hummus, quiche, olives and sourdough bread.
 Oh, and freshly baked cookies too.

 It’s up to you where in the grounds you plonk down for your feast.
 It was a tossup between the vines and the lakeside for us.
 The latter got my vote for being pretty damn romantic (although it’d be lost on my other half) but was equally perfect for a girly catch up.